 Marketing commentary on Kyocera TCL Solar

-As well as manufacturing ground-mount systems and rooftop systems, Kyocera TCL Solar has started developing floating solar power generation systems considering Japan’s abundant water surfaces.
+As well as manufacturing ground-mount systems and rooftop systems, Kyocera TCL Solar has started developing floating solar power generation systems aimed at Japan’s abundant water surfaces.

 Kyocera Solar began the construction of two solar floating plants with a combined capacity of 2.9MW at Nishihira Pond and Higashihira Pond in Kato City, Hyogo Prefecture, Japan, in September 2014.

-The company aims to develop floating solar installations having a total capacity of 60MW by the end of March 2015.
+The company aims to develop floating solar installations with a total capacity of 60MW by the end of March 2015.